-- Service port and service port cap
+- a Service port and service port cap

-- Valve stem
+- b Valve stem

-- Field piping connection
+- c Field piping connection

-- Stem cap
+- d Stem cap

 - Keep both stop valves open during operation.

 - Do NOT apply excessive force to the valve stem.
 Doing so may break the valve body.

 - ALWAYS make sure to secure the stop valve with a spanner, then loosen or tighten the flare nut with a torque wrench.
 Do NOT place the spanner on the stem cap, as this could cause a refrigerant leak.